Tonic tensor tympani syndrome

-Tonic tensor tympani syndrome is a hypothesized syndrome of the tensor tympani muscle, described by Klochoff et al. in 1971.
+Tonic tensor tympani syndrome is a hypothesized syndrome of the tensor tympani muscle.
 The tensor tympani muscle is one of the two middle ear muscles that support the three middle ear bones, called the ossicles.
 TTTS involves tensor tympani muscle activity being reduced, leading to a decrease in the contraction threshold of the tensor tympani which is exaggerated by high stress levels.
 This hyper-contraction (or spasms) leads to chronic ear pain, in particular in the case of hyperacusis and acoustic shock.
 TTTS is considered to be a secondary consequence of temporomandibular disorder and temporomandibular joint dysfunction.
 TTTS is commonly confused with middle ear myoclonus.

 Controversy

 Tonic Tensor Tympani Syndrome's existence has been debated by professionals.
-It is currently considered an unsupported hypothesis rather than a recognized medical condition.
-The studies supporting the hypothesis are limited, outdated, and of low quality.
-In a recent study, clinicians challenged the term: "Overall, our results are not consistent with tonic contraction of the TTM.
-Instead, they argue in favor of a hyper-reactive TTM with reduced contraction threshold.
-It was possible to show phasic TTM contraction in 8 patients over 11 (73%).
-The term Tonic Tensor Tympani Syndrome should be abolished and replaced by a more neutral term, such as Hyper-Reactive Middle Ear Muscle Syndrome, for instance."
+It is currently a hypothesis for where these symptoms come from rather than a recognized medical condition.
+The studies supporting the hypothesis are limited, outdated, and inconsistent.
+Researchers are still debating the cluster of symptoms and existence of the syndrome.
+Recent publications suggest abolishing the term TTTS.